dustinkredmond/FXTrayIcon/README.md

 ## Animated Icons

 FXTrayIcon now offers a convenient way to animate the icon in the tray.
 This is great for things like letting the user know when the program is processing something or even to subtly get their attention.

 ![animation](./img/animation.gif)

-The way you use it is straight forward.
-You first create all of the frames of the animation and save each frame into a file.
+The way you use it is straightforward.
+First, create all the frames of the animation and save each frame into a file.
 The turning circle above, for example, took 45 files to create.
-Once you have the files, you can load them into FXTrayIcon in one of two ways: Pass in `LinkedList<java.io.File>` or `LinkedList<javafx.scene.image.Image>`
+Once you have the files,
+you can load them into FXTrayIcon in one of two ways: Pass in `LinkedList<java.io.File>` or `LinkedList<javafx.scene.image.Image>`.

-For example, create a `LinkedList<File>` containing the File objects of each frame then pass them into FXTrayIcon by using the Builder, or after FXTrayIcon has been instantiated.
-We recommend putting the files into their own folder numbered in sequence, then make the list from that folder.
+For example, create a `LinkedList<File>` containing the `File` objects of each frame, and then pass them into FXTrayIcon using the Builder or after FXTrayIcon has been instantiated.
+We recommend putting the files into their own folder; numbered in sequence, then create the list from that folder.

 Creating the list: